dovecot/documentation/source/configuration_manual/push_notification.rst

 =======

-A push notification driver is defined by the :dovecot_plugin:ref:`push_notification_driver` setting.
+A push notification driver is defined by the :dovecot_plugin:ref:`push_notification` setting.

-The configuration value is the name of the driver, optionally followed by an ``:`` and driver-specific options (see drivers for options supported).
+The configuration value is a named filter for a specified driver, see the drivers for their names and their supported options.

-It is possible to specify multiple push notification drivers by adding a sequential number to the ``push_notification_driver`` label, starting with the number ``2``.
-There can be no numbering gaps for the labels; only the drivers that appear in sequential order will be processed.
+It is possible to specify multiple push notification drivers by giving unique names to the individual driver configurations.
 Multiple driver configuration is useful if, for example, you want to process a single driver with different configurations.

 Example:

 .. code-block:: none

-  plugin {
+  push_notification ox1 {
-    push_notification_driver  = ox:url=http://example.com/foo
+    push_notification_driver = ox
+    push_notification_ox_url  = url=http://example.com/foo
+  }

+  push_notification ox2 {
-    push_notification_driver2 = ox:url=http://example.com/bar
+    push_notification_driver = ox
-    # This driver will NOT be processed, as it does not appear sequentially
-    # with the other configuration options
-    push_notification_driver4 = dlog
+    push_notification_ox_url = url=http://example.com/bar
   }

 The list of drivers shipped with Dovecot core appears below.